hfinkel/lfort/docs/PTHInternals.rst

 arbitrary size.

-There are plans to potentially implement an complementary PCH implementation for Clang based on the lazy deserialization of ASTs.
+There are plans to potentially implement an complementary PCH implementation for LFort based on the lazy deserialization of ASTs.
 This approach would theoretically have the same constant-time algorithmic advantages just mentioned but would also retain some of the strengths of PTH such as reduced memory pressure (ideal for multi-core builds).